-While the 1 point per $1 earned on the Starwood cards may not sound like much, it actually goes a long way.
+While 1 SPG point per $1 doesn’t sound like much, it actually goes a long way.
 With the Starwood-Marriott merger coming to a close, SPG points have become more valuable than ever.
 With a favorable 1:3 transfer ratio, SPG points can be used to get amazing value out of Marriott Air + Hotel Awards or book top-tier Marriott and Ritz Carlton hotels at reasonable rates.

 Earnings from the Starwood Preferred Guest credit cards can be maximized further thanks to Starwood’s partnership with Uber.
 SPG members who link their accounts currently earn 2-4 points per $1 spent on Uber rides during SPG stays and 1 point per $1 every day.
 On February 1, the earning rate drops to 2 points per $1 during SPG stays and 1 point per $2 every day.

 8. Chase Sapphire Preferred – 2 points per $1

 The Chase Sapphire Preferred doesn’t have much going for it anymore, but it does still earn 2 points per $1 on travel.
 Since both Uber and Lyft are categorized as travel merchants, they qualify for this 2x travel bonus.
 Thus, the Sapphire Preferred card is a great choice to pay for Uber and Lyft rides.

 9. Fidelity Rewards Visa Signature Card – 2% Cash Back

 The Fidelity Rewards Visa Signature Card is a great option for those who want to earn a straight 2% cash back on all spending.
 This extends to Uber and Lyft, without paying an annual fee or worrying about minimum redemption requirements.